openregulatory/templates/templates/techdoc/62304/sop-change-management.md

 If required, a Notified Body shall be informed before the implementation of changes.
 Multiple proposed changes can be batched and discussed in one session.

+If the change request relates to the change of parts of the QMS, the change is assessed with the second part of the change evaluation list for "organizational changes".

 | Participants                 |
 |------------------------------|